 The isles see and fear, the edges of the earth tremble, they approach and come.

 The court case pursued in these verses addresses the question: “Who awakened someone from the east” and then “called victory to his feet?”
 This question, of course, is the substance of Cyrus’ claims of legitimacy as king of Babylon.
-In the Cyrus cylinder, the central argument Cyrus advances in favour of his legitimacy is that Marduk chose him.
-Isaiah 41:1-4 asks the same question, but comes up with a different answer: YHWH chose Cyrus.
-Thus, the rhetoric of Isaiah 41:1-4 addresses the same larger question as do Cyrus'’claims of legitimacy.
+In the Cyrus cylinder, the central argument Cyrus advances in favor of his legitimacy is that Marduk chose him.
+Isa.
+41:1–4 asks the same question, but comes up with a different answer: YHWH chose Cyrus.
+Thus, the rhetoric of Isa 41:1–4 addresses the same larger question as do Cyrus’ claims of legitimacy.

-In order to clearly reference the legitimation claim we know from the Cyrus cylinder (and which was certainly conveyed to the people of Babylon in other ways), the author of Isa.
-41:1-4 interpolates three motifs we know from the cylinder.
+In order to reference the legitimation claim we know from the Cyrus cylinder (and which was certainly conveyed to the people of Babylon in other ways), the author of Isa 41:1–4 interpolates three motifs we know from the cylinder.
 Thus, not only does the rhetoric revolve around the same larger question, but the motifs used to express this also intentionally reference Cyrus’ claims:

 The first point is the vast numbers of armies possessed by the one awakened from the east.
-Isa.
-41:3 describes how YHWH makes “his sword (as numerous) as dust, his arrows like flying chaff.”
+Isa 41:3 describes how YHWH makes “his sword (as numerous) as dust, his arrows like flying chaff.”
 Similarly, the Cyrus cylinder describes Cyrus’ progress towards Babylon as follows:

 16 ummānišu rapšāti ša kima mê nāri lā ūtaddu nībašun, kakkēšunu șanduma išaddiha idāšu

-16. His extensive army, which like the water of the river cannot be counted, weapons harnessed, processed at his side (lit., at his hand)
+16. His extensive army, which like the water of the river cannot be counted, weapons harnessed, processed at his side (lit., at his hand).

 Of course, descriptions of extensive armies are hardly unique to these two texts.
-But as Hays noted, the clustering of references to the extra-biblical text in the Biblical one provides a methodologically strong grounding for establishing an intentional reference or borrowing.
+But as Hays noted, the clustering of references to the extra-biblical text in the biblical one provides a methodologically strong grounding for establishing an intentional reference or borrowing.

 The second point is the attaining of victory over enemies without any battle.
-In Isa.
-41:2: “He gives before him nations, and over kings he will rule,” and in 41:3a: “He chases them (i.e., the enemies) and passes them peacefully.”
+In Isa 41:2: “He gives before him nations, and over kings he will rule,” and in 41:3a: “He chases them (i.e., the enemies) and passes them peacefully.”
 Cyrus’ cylinder describes the victories Cyrus achieved, and in line 17 specifically addresses the lack of any battle in entering Babylon:

 17 balu qabli u tahazi ušēribaš qereb šu.an.na ki ālišu